Halifax Gibbet: Mechanism

 Although the guillotine as a method of beheading is most closely associated in the popular imagination with late 18th-century Revolutionary France, several other decapitation devices had long been in use throughout Europe.
 It is uncertain whether Dr Guillotin was familiar with the Halifax Gibbet.
 A 16th century device constructed in Edinburgh is called the Maiden.
 It dates from 1564, and those it executed included James Douglas, 4th Earl of Morton in 1584.
 The story, published sixty years later, was that he had been responsible for its introduction after seeing the Halifax Gibbet, but this story is unsupported.
 The Maiden was stored and is now on display in the National Museum of Scotland.
 It is rather shorter than the Halifax Gibbet, standing only 10 ft tall, the same height as the French guillotine.

 Restoration

 The Halifax Gibbet was dismantled after the last executions in 1650, and the site was neglected until the platform on which the gibbet had been mounted was rediscovered in about 1840.
-A full-size non-working replica was erected on the original stone base in August 1974; it includes a blade made from a casting of the original, which as of 2011 is displayed in the Bankfield Museum in Boothtown on the outskirts of Halifax.
+A full-size non-working replica was erected on the original stone base in August 1974; it includes a blade made from a casting of the original, which as of 2026 is displayed in the Bankfield Museum in Boothtown on the outskirts of Halifax.
 A commemorative plaque nearby lists the names of the 52 people known to have been executed by the device.
+In 2026, it was announced that this replica was to be replaced with an exact bespoke copy, making use of green, unseasoned oak and traditional fixing methods and attaching the new structure using the existing holes.
+The nuts and bolts of the first replica are to be reused where possible.